Updated April 1, 2015

 HOW FAST CAN I GET MY VISA PROCESSED?

-Immediately after interview, you will know the decision of your visa application.
-Approved applicants should have the visa ready for collection the Thursday after the interview.
+Immediately after your interview you will know the decision of your visa application.
+Approved applicants should have the visa ready for collection the Friday morning after the interview.
 However, in some cases, an application may require additional processing.
 If this happens, it may take anywhere from one week to six months to complete.
 For this reason, the Embassy requests applicants schedule their appointments well in advance of any proposed travel to the U.S.

 I HAVE AN EMERGENCY: CAN I GET AN EXPEDITED APPOINTMENT?

-- Emergency medical treatment, as well as any persons traveling in support (such as parent caring for a child)
+- Emergency medical treatment, as well as any persons traveling in support (such as parent caring for a child).
+Include: name of individual traveling, name of hospital in U.S., name of physician, date of appointment.

-- Student and exchange visitor having a nearing reporting date for school and/or program
+- Student and exchange visitor having a nearing reporting date for school and/or program.
+Include: name of individual traveling, name of school, school start date, DS-160 confirmation bar code number, telephone number, and passport number in your email.

 CAN I TRAVEL WITHOUT A VISA?